dimkar121/DynaHash/README.md

  ```
 pip3 install -r requirements.txt
 ```
+There are three executable Python files:
+- `main.py` which demonstrates the in-memory operations of DynaHash.
+- `main_db.py` which demonstrates the persistent operations of DynaHash.
+- `main_db_T.py` which demonstrates both the in-memory and persistent operations of DynaHash.
+- `main_ACM_DBLP.py` which uses the paired data sets ACM and DBLP to perform linkage.
+- `main_Scholar_DBLP.py` which uses the paired data sets Google Scholar and DBLP to perform linkage.

 ## References
 - [1] A. Z. Broder, M. Charikar, A. Frieze, and M. Mitzenmacher.
 Minwise Independent Permutations.
 ACM STOC.
 1998.
 327–336.
 - [2] D. Karapiperis and V.S.
 Verykios.
 2015.
 An LSH-based Blocking Approach with a Homomorphic Matching Technique for Privacy-Preserving Record Linkage.
 IEEE TKDE 27, 4.
 2015.
 909–921.